-To the shareholders of Al Yamamah Steel Industries Company (A Saudi Joint Stock Company)

-Report on the audit of the consolidated financial statements "continued"

-Key Audit Matters "continued"
+TO THE SHAREHOLDERS OF AL YAMAMAH STEEL INDUSTRIES COMPANY REPORT ON THE AUDIT OF THE CONSOLIDATED FINANCIAL STATEMENTS

+KEY AUDIT MATTERS "CONTINUED"
-Key audit matters How the matter was addressed in our audit Inventories Valuation

-As on 30 September 2021, the net inventories balance amounted to 625 million Saudi riyals (2020: 529 million Saudi riyals).
-The existence and valuation of inventories is key to the audit because of the following:

-- The Group has a high level of inventories at the end of the year. - With reference to Note 3, inventories are valued at cost or net realizable value, whichever is lower, and cost is determined using the weighted average method.
-Determining whether inventories will be realized at less than cost requires management to exercise judgment and apply assumptions based on the most documented evidence at the time estimates are made.
-Management performs the following procedures to determine the required impairment:
+Key audit matters How the matter was addressed in our audit Key audit matters Inve As on 30 September 2022, the net inventories balance amounted to 940 million Saudi riyals (2021: 625 million Saudi riyals).
+The existence and valuation of inventories is key to the audit because of the following: • The Group has a high level of inventories at the end of the year. • With reference to Note 3, inventories are valued at cost or net realizable value, whichever is lower, and cost is determined using the weighted average method.
+Determining whether inventories will be How the matter was addressed in our audit entories Valuation Our audit procedures to address the risks of material misstatement relating to the existence of inventories include the following: Attending the actual inventories count at the end of the year and assessing the adequacy of control over the presence of inventories.

-Use of average inventories aging reports along with historical trends to estimate the likely future ability to sell slow moving and obsolete inventories,

-For the useful lives of inventories, management establishes a provision for slow-moving and idle inventories on a percentage basis.
-These percentages are derived from historical levels of provision,

-- An analysis of inventories items is performed on the date of the financial statements to ensure that it is recorded at cost or net realizable value, whichever is lower, and a reduction in value is recognized if necessary.

-The accounting policy for inventories is clarified in note 3, and the details of inventories are presented in note 8.

-• Our audit procedures to address the risks of material misstatement relating to the existence of inventories include the following:

-Attending the actual inventories count at the end of the year and assessing the adequacy of control over the presence of inventories.

 Reviewing the group's procedures to reflect the results of the actual inventories in the accounting records.

-• In connection with the determination of the cost of inventories, our audit procedures included:

-For purchases items from stock including raw materials and spare parts, review purchases and test supporting documents on sample basis.
+In connection with the determination of the cost of inventories, our audit procedures included: realized at less than cost requires management to exercise judgment and apply assumptions based on the most documented evidence at the time estimates are made.
+Management performs the following procedures to determine the required impairment: Use of average inventories aging reports along with historical trends to estimate the likely future ability to sell slow moving and obsolete inventories, For the useful lives of inventories, management establishes a provision for slow-moving and idle inventories on a percentage basis.
+These percentages are derived from historical levels inventories, our audit procedures included: For purchases items from stock including raw materials and spare parts, review purchases and test supporting documents on sample basis.
 For production in progress and finished production, assessing the reasonableness of the costing methods used by the group through a combination of procedures for examining internal control systems and documentary examination.

-- In connection with the determination of the net realizable value of inventories, our audit procedures included: - Testing the aging report prepared by the management and verifying the validity of the obsolete items by matching a sample of the inventories to the obsolete stock and the date of recorded invoices.

-The net realizable value has been tested and compared with recent selling prices of inventories after deducting cost to sale on a sample basis.

-- Reviewing the accounting policy applied to the group and ensuring its conformity with the policy included in the consolidated financial statements.
+In connection with the determination of the net realizable value of inventories, our audit procedures included: Testing the aging report prepared by the management and verifying the validity of the obsolete items by matching a sample of the inventories to the abalate stack and the data of meanaded inventories. of provision, - An analysis of inventories items is performed on the date of the financial statements to ensure that it is recorded at cost or net realizable value, whichever is lower, and a reduction in value is recognized if necessary.
+The accounting policy for inventories is clarified in note 3, and the details of inventories are presented in note 8. obsolete stock and the date of recorded invoices, The net realizable value has been tested and compared with recent selling prices of inventories after deducting cost to sale on a sample basis.
+Reviewing the accounting policy applied to the group and ensuring its conformity with the policy included in the consolidated financial statements.
 Slow moving and stagnant inventories has been recalculated.

-To the shareholders of Al Yamamah Steel Industries Company (A Saudi Joint Stock Company)

-Report on the audit of the financial statements "continued"

-Key Audit Matters "continued"
+JEDDAH Tel. +966 12 652 5333 | P.O Box 15651 Fax +966 12 652 2894 | Jeddah 21454

+TO THE SHAREHOLDERS OF AL YAMAMAH STEEL INDUSTRIES COMPANY REPORT ON THE AUDIT OF THE CONSOLIDATED FINANCIAL STATEMENTS

+KEY AUDIT MATTERS "CONTINUED"